Table of content

 "The primary thing that any technology startup must do is build a product that's at least 10 times better at doing something than the current prevailing way of doing that thing.
 Two or three times better will not be good enough to get people to switch to the new thing fast enough or in large enough volume to matter".

 In one article, the author claimed that Spotify's freemium conversion rate is above 40%, while "for most companies that leverage this business model, freemium conversion rates hover somewhere between 2 - 5%."
 Why so?
-It turned out that the calculation was made wrong.
-They considered the conversion rate as the ratio of paid users to active users, which is completely different from the conversion rate of new users into paying users.
+It turned out that the calculation was wrongly done.
+The authorconsidered the conversion rate as the ratio of paid users to active users, which is completely different from the conversion rate of new users into paying users.

 So what is the conversion rate exactly?
-It is the number of users who made a target action (purchase, registration, click, download, etc.) divided by the number of new product users.
+It is the number of users who completed a target action (purchase, registration, click, download, etc.) divided by the number of new product users.

 Note that the number of new users who made a payment is not the number of users who keep paying.
-And the total number of new users isn't the active ones.
+And the total number of new users includes both active and inactive users.

-Though I described the conversion into paying users only, conversion rate can be very different.
-For example, the number of users who clicked the ‘contact us’ button at the end of this article compared to all people who opened the article would also be a conversion.
+Though I described the conversion of paying users but there are other types of conversions., For example, the number of users who clicked the ‘contact us’ button at the end of this article compared to all who opened the article would also be a conversion.

 Last but not least, product measurement metric – churn rate.
 The churn rate, also known as attrition rate, basically shows the percentage of customers that stop using/paying for your product.